remcostoeten/database-palace/commands-system-prompt.md

 - TypeScript UI components
 - Integration with existing codebase
 - Documentation for adding new commands
-- Example command definitions for database-palace features</content>
+- Example command definitions for database-palace features
-<parameter name="filePath">commands-system-prompt.md